Home » By Dish Type » Soups and Salads » Best Italian Pasta Salad With Pepperoni

 • cheese: 1 8-ounce package of Mozzarella pearls, ½ cup grated parmesan cheese, plus extra for garnish

-• herbs: 2 Tablespoons Italian seasoning, Fresh oregano or parsley sprigs for garnish (optional)
+• herbs and spices: 2 Tablespoons Italian seasoning, Fresh oregano or parsley sprigs for garnish (optional)

 Substitutions